 George Whitney died in April of 1901.
-Elizabeth Whitney continued to live at 239 Marlborough.
+Elizabeth Whitney and their children continued to live at 239 Marlborough.

-During the 1904-1905 winter season, 239 Marlborough was the home of Mary Augusta (Richards) Bullard, the widow of attorney John Richards Bullard.
+During the 1904-1905 winter season, Elizabeth Whitney was living at The Empire at 333 Commonwealth and 239 Marlborough was the home of Mary Augusta (Richards) Bullard, the widow of attorney John Richards Bullard.
 She previously had lived in an apartment at 407 Marlborough.
 By 1906, she had moved to Dorchester.

 239 Marlborough was not listed in the 1913-1915 Blue Books.